Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 Older dogs are more prone to falling than younger ones, and a fall down some steps resulting in a blow to the head could cause brain damage or bleeding.

-If your dog shows any signs of illness, stroke or seizures after falling or injuring himself (even if you didn’t see him hit his head), get him examined by a veterinarian at once.
+If your dog shows any signs of illness, stroke or seizures after falling or injuring himself (even if you didn’t see him hit his head), take him to be examined by a veterinarian at once.

 Although Diabetes itself doesn’t cause seizures, they can be an indirect result of this disease.

-This is because if your older dog is being treated with insulin for his diabetes, he could have a seizure if he develops hypoglycemia as a result of accidentally being given too much of it.
+This is because if your older dog is being treated with insulin for his diabetes, he could have a seizure if he develops hypoglycemia because of accidentally receiving too much of it.

 Hypoglycemia happens when your dog’s blood sugar plummets.